Roma Street railway station: Cross River Rail and Brisbane Metro Projects

 Roma Street Station will be affected by both the Cross River Rail and Brisbane Metro projects.

 The Brisbane Transit Centre complex was planned to be demolished in 2020.
 Businesses in the existing buildings were closed down between late 2018 and early 2019, with reports of controversy surrounding claims for compensation by small business tenants.

 According to the Cross River Rail Construction plan, new underground platforms will be constructed to service Cross River Rail services.
 The next stations for the Cross River Rail services will be Albert Street (southbound) and Exhibition (northbound).

-The proposed Brisbane Metro Line 1 services will terminate at Roma Street Station, with the previous station being King George Square.
-Brisbane Metro Line 2 services will continue through Roma Street following the existing Northern Busway route, with the next stations being Normanby (northbound) and King George Square (southbound).
+The Brisbane Metro Line 1 services terminate at Roma Street Station, with the previous station being King George Square.
+Brisbane Metro Line 2 services continue through Roma Street following the existing Northern Busway route, with the next stations being Normanby (northbound) and King George Square (southbound).

-Due to the anticipated demolition of the Brisbane Transit Centre, a temporary long-distance bus terminal was constructed on the opposite side of Roma Street Station (near Platform 10) and opened in September 2019.
+Due to the demolition of the Brisbane Transit Centre, a temporary long-distance bus terminal was constructed on the opposite side of Roma Street Station (near Platform 10) and opened in September 2019.

 The Tunnel Boring Machine (TBM) Else broke through into the new Roma Street station cavern on the 6 August 2021.
 The second one, TBM Merle, arrived on 23 August 2021.